MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deploy-containers/containerd.md

 # Container platform tools in Windows

-To make it easier for container management tools to run on a Windows with as little extra integration work as possible, we're introducing a Windows counterpart to runc - [runhcs](https://github.com/Microsoft/hcsshim/tree/master/cmd/runhcs).
+To make container management tools consistent across Windows and Linux with as little operating system specific integration work as possible, we're introducing a Windows counterpart to runc - [runhcs](https://github.com/Microsoft/hcsshim/tree/master/cmd/runhcs).
 We have also worked closely with the containerd project to integrate runhcs into [containerd/containerd](https://github.com/containerd/containerd) and [containerd/cri](https://github.com/containerd/cri).

 This article will talk about the Windows and Linux container platform, `runhcs`, HCS (Host Compute Service), and `containerd` on Windows.